“Comparison is the death of joy.”

 Marquis de Condorcet

-In becoming mindful of the pattern, we can start shifting paradigms.
+In becoming mindful of the pattern, you can start shifting paradigms.

 7 Ways to Stop the Self Defeating Act of Self Comparison